 Sepsis is also costly to treat.
 In the United States, where 1 million people each year develop sepsis, hospital-related treatment costs in 2008 were estimated at $14.6 billion with an annual growth rate of around 10% (3).
 In Germany, the average hospital costs per sepsis patient amount to about 55,000 Euros (4).
 U.S. costs are similar at approximately $45,000 – $65,000 per treated patient.
 Further costs outside the hospital are not even considered here.
 And if patients survive, they have

 twice the risk of dying in the next 5 years compared to other hospital patients.
 They also suffer from physical, cognitive and psychological late complications.

-Unlike other therapies that have been tried in the past, CytoSorb therapy attacks severe sepsis and septic shock from many sides, with the goals of:
+Unlike other therapies that have been tried in the past, CytoSorb therapy attacks septic shock from many sides, with the goals of:

 1) Pro-inflammatory cytokine and mediator reduction

 2) Anti-inflammatory cytokine reduction

 4) Retargeting the cellular immune response to the focus of infection

 You can read more on the currently available data and ongoing studies in the area “The Studies”.